Joonatan88/ML_stuff/README.md

 # ML_stuff
-Repo for storing different ML techniques and models
+Repo for storing different ML techniques and models from my studies.